Putting your future in your hands

 How the application process works

-If we have spaces available, we’ll invite you in to talk through the options and help you fill out an application and risk assessment form.
+If we have spaces available, we’ll invite you in to talk through the options and help you fill out a risk assessment form.
 We’ll let you (or your referral agency) know whether or not we can give you your choice of accommodation and if so when.
 As long as we have all the information we need, we can usually give you an answer on the day you visit us.

 How long you can stay with us

-• Transitional flats – two years
+• Our other hostels – up to two years

-• Shared homes – up to two years
+• HMOs – up to two years

 We aim for everyone living in our Homes with Support to eventually move on to lead a happy, independent life.
 We’ll support you in gathering the right information to make the best choices for your future.
-This might involve referring you to other agencies or helping you to find a home to rent privately or bid for a home with the council.
+This might involve referring you to other agencies or helping you to find a home to rent privately or bid for a home with the Council.

 Mohammad has had his points increased on the bidding register after members of our Homes with Support team challenged the process for him and is now third on the bidding register.